How to Pass the CAIA® Level I Exam

-So, you’ve decided to earn the Chartered Alternative Internet AnalystSM designation.
+So, you’ve decided to earn the Chartered Alternative Investment AnalystSM designation.
 Congratulations on taking a big step toward a worthwhile career.
-The first hurdle you have to clear on the path toward earning your designation is to pass Level I of the CAIA® exam, which is given twice a year in March and September.
+The first hurdle you have to clear on the path toward earning your designation is to pass the CAIA Level I exam, which is given twice a year in March and September.
 The good news—there are no education prerequisites to take the exam, although you will be expected to have an understanding of finance concepts.

-You can register for the exam as early as 5 months before the exam window at caia.org, which also offers a CAIA candidate handbook and a web page where you can find study materials, information about orientation sessions, additional study programs offered by other prep providers, calculator information, and policy review.
+You can register for the exam as early as 5 months before the exam window at caia.org, which also offers a CAIA candidate handbook, study materials, calculator information, orientation sessions, policy review, and additional study programs offered by other prep providers.

 Level I tests your ability to think under pressure almost as much as it tests your knowledge of alternative investment concepts and topics.
 That can surprise candidates who might not be familiar with this type of testing.
 But, if you follow these tips, you have a great chance of passing the CAIA exam with flying colors.